bitmark-inc/autonomy-apps/docs/postcard_terms.md

 ## Contact

-If you have any questions, complaints, or claims with respect to the Postcard Service, you may contact us using the messaging function of Autonomy.
+If you have any questions, complaints, or claims with respect to the Postcard Service, you may contact us using the messaging function of Feral File app.